Michael Caine: Early life

 Michael Caine was born Maurice Joseph Micklewhite at St Olave's Hospital in the Rotherhithe district of London on 14 March 1933, (Note: Rotherhithe did not become part of the London Borough of Southwark until its creation in 1965.
 In 1933, it was part of the Metropolitan Borough of Bermondsey in the County of London (abolished 1965).) the son of cook and charwoman Ellen Frances Marie (née Burchell; 1900–1989) and a fish market porter also called Maurice Joseph Micklewhite (1899–1956).
-His father was from a Catholic Irish Traveller family background.
-Caine was raised in his mother's Protestant faith.
+His father was Catholic.
+An article in The Irish Times says that Caine's father was from an Irish Traveller family background, but Caine himself said, including on an episode of Inside the Actors Studio, that his father had Gypsy roots.
+Caine was raised in his mother's Protestant religion.
 He had a younger brother, Stanley (1935–2013), who also became an actor, and an older maternal half-brother named David Burchell.
 He grew up in London's Southwark district; during the Second World War, he was evacuated 100 mi to North Runcton, Norfolk, where he made his acting debut at the village school and had a pet horse called Lottie.

 After the war, Caine's father was demobilised and the family were rehoused by the council in Marshall Gardens in London's Elephant and Castle area, where they lived in a prefabricated house made in Canada as much of London's housing stock had been destroyed during the Blitz in 1940 and 1941.
 Caine later wrote in his autobiography, "The prefabs, as they were known, were intended to be temporary homes while London was reconstructed, but we ended up living there for eighteen years—and for us, after a cramped flat with an outside toilet, it was luxury."

-At the age of 10, Caine acted in a school play as the father of the ugly sisters in Cinderella.
+At the age of ten, Caine acted in a school play as the father of the ugly sisters in Cinderella.
 His trousers' zipper was undone, prompting the audience to laugh, which inspired him to pursue an acting career.
 In 1944, he passed his eleven-plus examination, winning a scholarship to Hackney Downs School.
 (Note: For an account of his evacuation and early school years, see the March 2009 newsletter of The Clove Club.
 This account is as sent to Jerry Pam, a fellow Hackney Downs pupil, six years Caine's senior, whom he met in the 1950s.
 Pam became Caine's publicist, fulfilling that role for "over 50 years".)
 After a year there, he moved to Wilson's School in Camberwell, which he left at age 16 after gaining School Certificates in six subjects.
 He then worked briefly as a filing clerk and messenger for a film company in Victoria, London and film producer Jay Lewis on Wardour Street.